What are Loan Points?

 Oftentimes, lenders who offer zero closing cost loans use negative loan points.
 In most cases, negative loan points are capped at 5, or 1.25% of the loan amount.
 Each point rebated to the borrower increases the mortgage interest rate by 0.25%.
 These arrangements are typically paired with low down payment mortgages or refinance loans.

 Loan points are a way for borrowers to “buy down” the interest rate by paying more upfront in closing costs.
-Some taxpayers may be able to deduct mortgage points on their income tax return.
+Some taxpayers may be able to deduct mortgage points on their income tax returns.

 When financing a home or investment property, it never hurts to get rate quotes with or without loan points.
 Evaluating all available options gives investors the best chance of getting the right loan for each situation.